-The 1588km drive to South Australia’s capital isn’t top of the road trip charts, its sheer length driving many travellers to the point of insanity – my boss (Will) and I almost fell victim to its spell, seen in this disturbing video:
+The 1588km drive to South Australia’s capital isn’t top of the road trip charts, its sheer length driving many travellers to the point of insanity – my boss (Will) and I almost fell victim to its spell.

 Onto the Sturt Highway, we locked knees and pedal hit metal.
 Cruise control was sorely missed and radio stations weren’t.
 The landscape, on the whole, is relatively unexciting – once past Wagga Wagga the hills have rolled themselves out to become vast Plains of nothingness, the still horizon occasionally bouncing to life courtesy of a roaming kangaroo, a bumbling wombat or an utterly gormless emu.

 9 hours in, the prospect of a chicken parmigiana washed down by cold beer finally got the better of us in the small farming township of Balranald.

 The Shamrock Motel caught our eye, the bedroom’s proximity to the bar playing a major factor in our decision-making process.

 Like something from a wild-west movie, the entire pub immediately fell into an awkward silence when we strolled in.
 Out-of-towners.
 The faint sound I could hear was probably a mouse fart from the attic.

 We awkwardly shuffled our way to the bar and ordered the parmigiana and beer, sitting down at the out-of-towner table to work our way through several schooners and a mountain of food.